BE STILL … IN THE STORM

 Like the disciples in a boat on a stormy lake Mark 4:35-41, we all sail through storms at some point in our lives.
 And I’m not just talking about the weather.

-Whether your heart is literally failing or someone has broken your heart, sooner or later we are all touched by the storms of sickness and shattered dreams.
+Whether your heart is literally failing or someone has broken your heart, sooner or later we are all touched by the storms of sickness and shattered relationships.
 Don’t be afraid!

 When your personal bank account is at an all-time low, while your bills are at an all-time high, don’t lose hope!
-The tropical depression of finance rains on us all, but will eventually leave us a rainbow (even if not with the proverbial pot of gold at the end of it!) when the Son shines through.
+The tropical depression of finance rains on us all, but will eventually leave us a rainbow (even if not with the proverbial pot of gold at the end) when the Son shines through.
 Matthew 5:45

-And when you’ve unexpectedly lost a loved one or even when, as a thief in the night and through no fault of your own, the people in power take away your job, your health insurance, and your retirement benefits – all in one fell swoop – you can still, like Job, trust in God.
-Job 5:19 He may allow the hurricane force winds of life to bend you, but never to break you.
+And when you’ve unexpectedly lost a loved one or even when, as a thief in the night and through no fault of your own, the people in power take away your job, your health insurance, and your retirement benefits – all in one fell swoop – you can still trust in God to take care of your every need.
+Matthew 6:26 And like Job, our heavenly Father may allow the hurricane force winds of life to test us, even bend us, but never to break us.
+Job 5:19

-Truth be known, life is hard and man will fail you.
+Truth be known, life is hard and people will fail you.
+Political leaders may fail you.
+Religious leaders may fail you (trust me on this!)
 Businesses may fail.
 Health may fail.
-Relationships may fail.
-Marriages may fail.
+Relationships and marriages may fail.
 But, Jesus never fails!
-And like the disciples who were afraid of the crashing waves, the deep waters, and their sinking circumstances, we only have to cry out to God for help and He will rescue us.
+And like the disciples in the boat who were afraid of the crashing waves, the deep waters, and their sinking circumstances, we only have to cry out to God for help and He will hear our prayers, see our desperation, and rescue us.
+“Peace, be still,” says the Lord.
 Jesus is in the boat!

-Even in your deepest, darkest, foggiest moments when it seems that all the walls of your world are caving in and falling down upon you, do not be afraid!
+Even in your deepest, darkest, and most depressing moments when it seems that all the walls of your world are caving in and falling down upon you, do not be afraid!
 For despite all your fears and flash floods of emotions, you can take solace in the fact that you are not traveling through the ominous-looking clouds, the veil of tears, a wall of water, or the valley of the shadow of death alone.
 Psalm 23:1-6 Indeed, although the winds of change may be rocking your boat, know this: Jesus is in the boat with you and He has the power to command all the hurricane force winds and tidal waves of your life to be perfectly still.
+“Peace, be still,” he commands.

-Martin Luther experienced more than his fair share of “donner und blitz” in his life, but thanks be to God, he passed through all his storms both safely and soundly.
-God’s reward to the world for Luther’s faith, hope, vision, and courage?
-The Reformation.2 Martin Luther’s trials and tribulations may be different from most of ours, but it was his particular and personal storms, inspired by Psalm 46, that led him to compose the classic hymn, “A Mighty Fortress is Our God.”
+Martin Luther experienced more than his fair share of “donner und blitz” in life, but, thanks be to God, he passed through all his storms both safely and soundly.
+God’s reward to Luther for his faith, hope, vision, and courage?
+The Reformation.2 Granted, Martin Luther’s trials and tribulations were unique in time and space, but it was his particular and personal storms, inspired by Psalm 46, that led him to compose the classic hymn, “A Mighty Fortress is Our God.”
 3

 “God is our refuge and strength, a very present help in trouble.
 Therefore will not we fear, though the waters thereof roar and be troubled, though the mountains shake with the swelling thereof.
 Selah.” – Psalm 46:1-3